 While that was all about security and features, now we need to discuss the ownership of all three platforms: WhatsApp, Telegram, and Signal.
 Ownership is important because it allows us to understand how companies are looking to monetize user data and lets you take an informed decision.

 Finally, Signal is owned by the nonprofit Signal Foundation which is run by cryptographer Moxie Marlinspike and Brian Acton.
 Moxie Marlinspike used to run Open Whisper Systems — the brainchild behind the Signal protocol.
-After he met Brian Acton in 2018, they formed a new alliance called Signal Foundation which now wholly funds the development of Signal messenger.
-You shouldn’t miss the fact that Brian Acton was the co-founder of WhatsApp, but he left the company 3 years after Facebook acquired it.
+After he met Brian Acton in 2018, they formed a new alliance called Signal Foundation.
+It now wholly funds the development of Signal messenger.
+It’s noteworthy that Brian Acton was the co-founder of WhatsApp.
+However, he left the company 3 years after Facebook acquired it.

 Now, he oversees the development of Signal along with Moxie Marlinspike.
-Signal has been endorsed by many high-flying people including Edward Snowden, the American whistleblower; Jack Dorsey, the CEO of Twitter, and more.
+Many high-flying people including Edward Snowden, the American whistleblower; Jack Dorsey, the CEO of Twitter, and others endorse Signal.
 In addition, Signal has received top scores on the EFF’s Secure Messaging Scorecard making it the most secure messaging platform.